apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *metricsProvider.exportJvmInfo* :
     If this property is set to **true** Prometheus.io will export useful metrics about the JVM.
     The default is true.

+* *metricsProvider.numWorkerThreads* :
+   **New in 3.7.1:**
+   Number of worker threads for reporting Prometheus summary metrics.
+   Default value is 1.
+   If the number is less than 1, the main thread will be used.

+* *metricsProvider.maxQueueSize* :
+   **New in 3.7.1:**
+   The max queue size for Prometheus summary metrics reporting task.
+   Default value is 1000000.

+* *metricsProvider.workerShutdownTimeoutMs* :
+   **New in 3.7.1:**
+   The timeout in ms for Prometheus worker threads shutdown.
+   Default value is 1000ms.

 <a name="Communication+using+the+Netty+framework"></a>

 ### Communication using the Netty framework